Skip To Main Content

 Teacher smiling at student

-Applicants should submit an AAPI Online application for consideration by November 30, 2022.
+Applicants should submit an AAPI Online application for consideration by December 1, 2024.
 No additional or supplemental materials are required.
 All applicants will be emailed about their interview status by December 15.
 Selected applicants will be invited for interviews in January.
 Interviews are conducted virtually by video-conference.
-2023 Interviews will be conducted on: January 4, 6, 9, 13.
-Notification for APPIC Phase I occurs on Friday, February 17, 2023, according to APPIC procedures.
+2025 interviews will be conducted on: January 6, 10, 13, 17.
+Notification for APPIC Phase I occurs on Friday, February 21, 2025, according to APPIC procedures.

 The doctoral internship program is accredited by the American Psychological Association.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: